indigoparadox/doomlegacy/legacy_one/trunk/scripts/README.rst

 ------------------

 1. Doom Legacy executable (e.g. doomlegacy_[VERSION]_windows_32_sdl.zip)
-2. The shared files in doomlegacy_[VERSION]_common.zip (legacy.wad [WADVERSION] and the docs)
+2. The shared files in doomlegacy_[VERSION]_common.zip (contains legacy.wad [WADVERSION] and the docs)
 3. Run-time libraries (SDL, SDL_mixer), unless you already have them installed
-4. One or more IWADs containing the game data (Doom, Plutonia, TNT, Heretic)
+4. One or more IWADs containing the game data (Doom, Final Doom, UltDoom, Plutonia, TNT, Heretic, FreeDoom, etc.)

 We provide precompiled binaries for Linux and Win32, built with default options.
 You can also compile a binary yourself, the source code package contains the compilation instructions.